 Professor Francis X. Clooney, S.J., the director of the Center for the Study of World Religions, continues his exegesis on Islam with a moving discourse on the meaning of compassion and mercy found in the Quran.

 At this week’s World Religions Café, Axel Takács, a fifth-year doctoral candidate in the study of religion, presented on a topic related to his dissertation, which is an exercise in Christian comparative theology with the Islamic religious tradition, and tentatively entitled “Cultivation of Desire.”
 For his presentation, Axel examined a Persian love lyric (ghazal) by the well-known 14th-century poet of Shīrāz, Ḥāfiẓ.
 He situated his interpretation of this love lyric within two traditions contemporaneous to Ḥāfiẓ.
-Read more about Cultivation of Desire
+The first is the Akbarian mystical tradition, which is the textual Read more about Cultivation of Desire